drogatkin/rust_utilities/README.md

 ## RB

 The topic of build scripts will never end.
-It is an intermediate complexity app which is always a fun to build.
+It is an intermediate complexity app which always is a fun to build.
 I did one for Java called as [7Bee](https://github.com/drogatkin/7Bee).
 So I used it for building Rust projects too, but not anymore.
 RB is a Rust clone of the build tool with an updated syntax and some fun features.
+It implements only a subset of the full 7Bee functionality, but it is enough to build my Rust projects.
+I decided to give a preview version to those who could be interested to continue the work.